Competitive Start Fund - All Sectors

 How do I apply?

-Applications must be made via the Enterprise Ireland Online Application System during the relevant call open and call close dates.
-We strongly recommend that you log in and commence your application well in advance of the call close date and time.
+Applications must be made through the Enterprise Ireland Online Application System during the call open dates.
+We strongly recommend that you log in and commence your application well in advance of the call closing date.
 You can commence your application and save it to revisit at a later stage.

 How is my application evaluated?